Aquarius-blake/autotranslator/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->
+# AutoTranslator

+I'll update this later, so check back later

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.